 With respect to this debate, here are mine:

 1. God is the Creator and He created the universe and everything in it.

 2. Humankind holds a special place in God’s heart and in His Creation.

 Notice that the list doesn’t include things like a young earth.
 I didn’t even mention the evil “E” word made so in/famous by Mr. Darwin.
 Those things are simply are not issues for me.
 I care only that the non-negotiable items are in place.
 How and when God created the universe are things that I believe He is delighted for us to discover – whether we believe in Him or not.
 But if we ignore that He IS the Creator, we open the door to many problems in our society that we try and fix like a band-aid on cancer.

 Since I’m neither a theologian nor a scientist, I’m not in the position to noticeably affect the debate.
-Thankfully there ARE some of both that contribute helpful voices to the discourse.
+Thankfully, there ARE some of both that contribute helpful voices to the discourse.
 I’d recommend N.T.
-Wright as a theologian who knows how to keep the main thing the main thing and can speak with authority on what the Bible says…and doesn’t say! (http://ntwrightpage.com/, http://www.faraday.st-edmunds.cam.ac.uk/CIS/Wright/lecture.htm) As for scientists, I really like what BioLogos had to say about Ham on Nye (http://biologos.org/blog/ham-on-nye-our-take) and it would appear that they also have an excellent voice to add.
+Wright as a theologian who knows how to keep the main thing the main thing and can speak with authority on what the Bible says…and doesn’t say! (https://ntwrightpage.com/, https://www.faraday.cam.ac.uk/resources/multimedia/can-a-scientist-believe-the-resurrection/) As for scientists, I really like what BioLogos had to say about Ham on Nye (https://biologos.org/articles/ham-on-nye-our-take) and it would appear that they also have an excellent voice to add.

 I’ll end there because I don’t need to debate this.